-The School will check with the relevant supply agency that the required checks have been carried out (identity, enhanced disclosure - renewed every 3 years, right to work in the UK, barred list, prohibition, qualifications, overseas checks plus, those checks set out in KCSIE as 'pre-employment' checks.
+The School will check with the relevant supply agency that the required checks have been carried out (identity, enhanced disclosure, right to work in the UK, barred list if appropriate, prohibition, qualifications, overseas checks plus, those checks set out in KCSIE as 'preemployment' checks.
 The Single Central Register shows these checks have been made and the School carries out its own identity check and has seen a copy of the disclosure (whether or not it discloses any information).